kashalls/external-dns-unifi-webhook/README.md

 ## 🚫 Limitations

+*UniFi uses [dnsmasq](https://dnsmasq.org) as the backend of it's dns resolver and dhcp server.*
+*This project is subject to the limitations of dnsmasq.
+Please report any issues you encounter utilizing this provider.*

-- Wildcard CNAME Records are not supported by UniFi.
+- Wildcard and Duplicate CNAME Records are not supported by UniFi.
+    - *.example.com 0 IN CNAME internal.example.com
+    - deployment.example.com 0 IN CNAME external.example.com internal.example.com

 ## ⛵ Deployment